This site contains no information about the edibility or toxicity of mushrooms.

 at first convex, then flat to cup-shaped with a low central hump that is often a darker shade.
-Colour varies from light beige to brown yellow.
+The Colour varies from light beige to brown yellow.
 The margins are usually crinkled and almost transparent and streaky in damp weather.
 They turn lighter in dry weather and regain their colour in more humid conditions.
 The flesh is whitish buff, thick at the center, otherwise thin.
 Gills

 free, sparse, and convex in the center with horizontal ridges.
 Creamy white at first, becoming ochraceous cream, fairly broad and distant.
 Spores

 tall, coloured as the cap, smooth or finely scurfy, slender, more or less equal, whitish downy at the base and slightly rooting, stiff.
 The mushroom has no ring.